ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/events.md

 ## Where to go from here

 We have discussed only a small part of how event queues work in mbed OS.
 The `EventQueue` and `Event` classes in the `mbed-events` library offer a lot of features that this document does not cover, including calling functions with arguments, queueing functions to be called after a delay or queueing functions to be called periodically.
-The [README of the mbed-events library](https://github.com/ARMmbed/mbed-os/blob/master/events/README.md) shows more ways to use events and event queues.
-For more details about how the events library is implemented, review [this file](https://github.com/ARMmbed/mbed-os/blob/master/events/equeue/README.md).
+[The mbed-events usage documentation](events_usage.md) shows more ways to use events and event queues.
+For more details about how the events library is implemented, review [the mbed-events design documentation](events_design.md).